 This unusual characteristic of the falls made it both unique and memorable, and from most of the vantage points, it really looked as if the Hvitá River plunged into an abyss.

 We were fortunate to see this waterfall multiple times on our Iceland trips, and that included a partially sunny afternoon, where we saw arcing rainbows form in the wafting mist.

-Due to its popularity, expect to share this waterfall with hordes of tourists as well as persistent midges.
+Due to its popularity, expect to share this waterfall with hordes of tourists as well as some persistent midges.

 We certainly did!